-Overall brand growth remains mostly dynamic in 2019.
+International sales growth remains mostly dynamic post pandemic.
 But as financial reports show, growth rates have decreased for many.
 Be it in the US or in Europe, especially domestic-bound retailers and brands stumble.

-Global expansion in sales and distribution competence has become a lifesaving strategy feature, but allow me a personal question first:
+Global expansion in sales and distribution competence has become a lifesaving strategy feature, but allow me a question first:

 Yes, reporting market shares may be uncommon in the lifestyle industry.
 But is there a more motivating way to report your upside potential in a market?
 And if you lack benchmarks, just pick the country with your strongest market share to advance the others.
 If we can do it in country X, what do we need to follow suit in other countries?

 And there is more to market share reporting.
 When you see that five large distribution countries have a similar market share as your home country, you know you are international expansion ready.

-How you do find your relevant market potential and the biggest market?
+How do you find your relevant market potential and the biggest market?
 The global expansion of the most successful lifestyle brands has passed 100 countries, some are even close to passing 200.

-That’s nice to know for your sales and distribution strategy, but no orientation on where you should go next in your own international expansion.
+That’s nice to know for your international sales growth and distribution strategy, but no orientation on where you should go next in your own international expansion.
 What are the most attractive markets that perfectly fit, how do you find them, and how do you enter those markets?

 Invest in Global Expansion ‘Adventures’

-I have been involved in around 50 brand growth planning processes, the first one for Levi’s in Asia 1995.
+I have been involved in around 50 brand growth planning processes, the first one for Levi’s in Asia in 1995.
 Many things have changed since then, but one thing hasn’t: planning is a process where managers come together, share their financial achievements and ‘battle’ for investments in ‘their’ market to secure next year’s growth.

 In the weeks that follow, the finance department and the board review sales and distribution plans and decide who gets a thumbs up, who needs to wait another year, and who is sent to consolidation street.
-The new investment strengthens sales muscles in global expansion that were strong already.
-That is very logical, because whoever delivered on their plan last year is likely to deliver next year too.
+The new investment strengthens international sales growth muscles in global expansion that were strong already.
+That is very logical because whoever delivered on their plan last year is likely to deliver next year too.

-The only problem with that approach: If you continue to train well-developed muscles instead of underdeveloped ones, you expand around your own church tower.
-You risk turning into a very unbalanced organisation – likely one of those mostly domestic-bound brands that tend to stumble.
+The only problem with that approach: If you continue to train well-developed muscles instead of underdeveloped ones, you expand around your church tower.
+You risk turning into a very unbalanced organization – likely one of those mostly domestic-bound brands that tend to stumble.
 And over time, you forget how to challenge yourself and take a risk.

 Instead of making country managers fight for their investment share and having nothing left when you budget, decide upfront what amount to put aside to secure strategic market investment.
 You’ve done this for years for your infrastructure, to develop your logistics, IT and online.
 Do it for markets and international expansion too.
 So this year, instead of investing 90% in already successful countries, spend 1/4 to uplift existing markets with low market share and high potential.

-Encourage your organisation to become smarter in information on global expansion gathering.
+Encourage your organization to become smarter in information on global expansion gathering.
 Next time somebody is asking to buy a study, ask for online profiles and brand store overviews of your peer group first.

 Trust me, this will give your brand’s growth and international expansion so much more in return.